-Associate of Science in Administration of Justice - Law Enforcement - Not for Transfer (AS)
+Associate of Science in Administration of Justice - Law Enforcement (AS)

 This degree prepares students for entry-level employment and/or potential further study in the field of Administration of Justice: Law Enforcement through the study of criminal law, laws of evidence, report writing, etc. Students will acquire knowledge necessary for advanced academic studies.

 - Demonstrate effective written and oral communication skills.

 - Identify and describe the structure and functions of the American criminal justice system: law enforcement, courts, corrections (adult and juvenile).

 - Identify and apply basic concepts associated with criminal law, laws of evidence, procedural law, general criminal investigation and community policing.

 - Demonstrate an understanding of the importance of maintaining proper professional criminal justice standards of ethical conduct, and cultivating productive relationships with a myriad of different communities specifically relating to cultural customs, beliefs and lifestyles.